This is a line comment

 Generics

-Generics in Kast are implemented as just functions.
+Generics in Kast are very similar to regular functions.
 A generic type is just a function that takes a type and returns a new type.
 A generic function is a function that thats a type and returns a function.

 struct Foo<T> { field: T }